Jay's Journal: Plot

-Eventually, Jay has visions of a demon named Raul and believes he has been possessed by Raul.
-Both Brad and Dell later die in car accidents, seemingly linked to the occult's practices, and Jay becomes sick when he goes to their funerals.
+Jay begins to have visions of a demon named Raul and believes he has been possessed.
+His best friends both later die in separate car accidents, seemingly linked to the coven's practices.
+He begins to withdraw from his family and activities.
+Jay decides to contact his Bishop for help.
+In his journal, he writes a note to his parents in the form of a will.